 Experimental Set-Up.
 Children sat at a table across from an experimenter who held an iPad for them.
 The experimenter could not see the images on the screen, and was thus blind to condition.
-Experiments were run on an iPad in a web-browser (Safari) and all custom code was written in Javascript using the JQuery toolbox.
+Experiments were run on an iPad in a web-browser (Safari) and custom code was written in Javascript using the JQuery toolbox.
 Reaction time, touch position, accuracy, and experimental details were recorded and saved after each trial to an online database.

 Stimuli.
-Images were identical to those used in Experiment 1B of Konkle & Oliva (2012a).
-Images of 20 big objects and 20 small objects were matched in terms of their overall area and paired by their vertical height.
-The same pairs of big and small objects were always presented together on both congruent and incongruent trials (Figure 2A).
+Images were identical to those used in Experiment 1B of Konkle & Oliva (2012b); these images of 20 big objects and 20 small objects were matched in terms of their overall area and paired by their vertical height.
+The same pairs of big and small objects were always presented together on both congruent and incongruent trials (see Figure 2A).

 Procedure.
 There were two phases to the experiment.
-First, practice trials verified that the child could make visual size judgments about geometric shapesNext, there was a test phase where children made visual size judgments about two pictured objects.
+First, practice trials verified that the child could make visual size judgments about geometric shapes.
+Next, there was a test phase where children made visual size judgments about two pictured objects.

 The first 35 out of 80 children received a paper version of the practice phase.
 These children were presented with two different colored shapes, one of which was bigger than the other, and were asked to “Touch the shape that is smaller on this paper.”
 All 35 children completed five correct practice trials.
 However, as several children were distracted by the appearance of the iPad for the test phase, the remaining children completed the practice